emqx/emqx-operator/docs/en_US/tasks/configure-emqx-core-replicant.md

 ## Verify the EMQX Cluster <!--not sure what this verify is-->

+Information about all the nodes in the cluster can be obtained by checking the `.status.emqxNodes` of the EMQX custom resources.
+The `role` field of the `node` indicates its role in the cluster, in the above case a cluster consisting of two Core nodes and three Replicant nodes is deployed.

 ```bash
 $ kubectl get emqx emqx -o json | jq .status.emqxNodes
 [